vzhn/z3-parser/readme.md

 # z3-parser
 This is implementation of context-free grammars parser with z3 SMT solver.
-It is reach and not fast but it is implemented without direct parser programming.
-Bunch of logical constraints on integer variables and SMT solver doing the main job.
+Mostly it is proof of concept, it isn't rich and fast, but it is implemented without direct parser programming.
+Bunch of logical constraints on integer variables and SMT solver doing the job.

 ## Usage
 Specify grammar and input string in separate files (see samples folder).
 Then invoke program like this: